nathan-hess/python-utilities/docs/source/getting_started/examples/file_custom_class.rst

                 self.variables[key] = (value, units)

         def update_contents(self):
-            """This method needs to translate content from class attributes (e.g., the "variables" dictionary) to the "self.contents" attribute"""
+            """This method needs to translate content from custom attributes (e.g., the "variables" dictionary) to the "self.contents" attribute"""

             # Remove any existing content in "self.contents"